top of page

 Arthroscopic bankart repair surgery for dislocation of shoulder

-Arthroscopic Bankart repair is a surgical procedure that effectively treats anterior shoulder instability resulting from a labrum tear.
-Most patients who suffer a traumatic anterior dislocation of their shoulder experience recurrent instability, which significantly impacts their daily activities, including work and sports.
-By repairing the tear in the labrum, the procedure aims to restore the patient's full range of motion, enabling them to participate in their normal activities without discomfort or instability.
+Arthroscopic Bankart repair is a surgical procedure designed to address anterior shoulder instability caused by a labrum tear effectively.
+Many patients who experience a traumatic anterior dislocation of the shoulder face recurrent instability, which can significantly affect their daily activities, including work and sports.
+This procedure aims to repair the labrum tear, restore the patient's full range of motion, and allow them to engage in their usual activities without discomfort or instability.

 FAQ'S